awsdocs/amazon-pinpoint-user-guide/doc-source/welcome.md

 ### Engage Your Audience with Messaging Campaigns<a name="welcome-campaigns"></a>

 Engage your audience by [creating a messaging campaign](campaigns.md)\.
 A campaign sends tailored messages on a schedule that you define\.
-You can create campaigns that send mobile push, email, or SMS messages\.
+You can create campaigns that send push notifications, email, or SMS messages\.

 To experiment with alternative campaign strategies, set up your campaign as an A/B test, and analyze the results with Amazon Pinpoint analytics\.

-### Send Direct Messages<a name="welcome-transactional"></a>
+### Send Test Messages<a name="welcome-transactional"></a>

-Keep your customers informed by [sending direct mobile push and SMS messages](messages.md)—such as new account activation messages, order confirmations, and password reset notifications—to specific users\.
+Use the [Test messaging](messages.md) page to test your messages before you send campaigns to your customers\.

 ### Analyze User Behavior<a name="welcome-analyze"></a>